Data on vital events refer to the vital events occurred in Hungary.

 Difference in internal migration: the difference between the number of persons registered with a permanent or temporary character and temporary remigrants to the given administrative unit and the number of persons registered with a permanent or temporary character and temporary remigrants to an another administrative unit from the given administrative unit.

-Source of data: the basis of the accounting of internal migration statistics is the registration system of home addresses on which the Central Office for Administrative and Electronic Public Services supplies data sets for processing.
+Source of data: the basis of the accounting of internal migration statistics is the registration system of home addresses on which the Ministry of the Interior Deputy State Secretariat for Registers' Management, (the former Central Office for Administrative and Electronic Public Services) supplies data sets for processing.

 Foreign citizen residing in Hungary: a foreign citizen having a residence or a settlement document who has been residing in Hungary on 1 January of the given year.
 There is a fall of more than fourty thousand between the data of 2000 and 2001, which has only administrative reasons.
 Since 1 January 2001 people with invalid residence document do not belong to the foreign citizens residing in the country.
 A significant decline occured in the number of foreign citizens residing in Hungary between 2011 and 2012, which is due to the adjustment to the October 2011 population census data.
 Number of foreign population based upon registration includes data of refugees as well.

-Refugee: a foreign citizen or a stateless person who owing to persecution or well-founded fear of persecution on the grounds of race, religion, nationality, membership of a particular social group or political opinion has left the country of his/her citizenship, or his/her habitual residence in the case of a stateless person, and is staying in the territory of Hungary, and is unable or owing to such fear, is unwilling to avail him/herself of the protection of that country; provided that the person concerned has been recognized by the refugee authority as a refugee, at the request of the person concerned.
+Refugee: a foreign citizen or a stateless person who, owing to persecution or well-founded fear of persecution on the grounds of race, religion, nationality, membership of a particular social group or political opinion, has left the country of his/her citizenship, or his/her habitual residence in the case of a stateless person, and is staying in the territory of Hungary, and is unable or, owing to such fear, is unwilling to avail him/herself of the protection of country of origin; provided that the person concerned has been recognized by the refugee authority as a refugee, at the request of the person concerned.

-Balance of international migration: the difference between the number of foreign citizens immigrating to and emigrating from Hungary, and the balance of international migration of Hungarian citizens by administrative unit.
+Balance of international migration: the difference between the number of immigrants to Hungary and emigrants from Hungary with statistical adjustment.

-Source of data: The registers of the foreigners and the monthly reports of the Refugee affairs department of the Office of Immigration and Nationality and the Register of personal data and addresses of the Central Office for Administrative and Electronic Public Services and Registration of the Health Insurance Fund.
+Source of data: registers of immigration permits, registers of residence- and settlement permits of third country nationals, registers of residence and settlement documents of persons with the right of free movement and residence from the Aliens Policing department and the reports of the Refugee affairs department of the Immigration and Asylum Office (the former Office of Immigration and Nationality), the Register of personal data and addresses of the Ministry of the Interior Deputy State Secretariat for Registers' Management, (the former Central Office for Administrative and Electronic Public Services), and the Register of the National Health Insurance Fund.